sudokhan112/Model-thinking/index.md

   <img width="400" height="300" src="https://github.com/sudokhan112/Model-thinking/blob/main/images/Screenshot%20from%202021-10-16%2017-17-04.png">
 </p>

 It's a threshold based model.
 Each person has eight neighbors.
 If 3 of them are same as his (in this case Red) the person doesn't move.
 But if it goes below that (2/8 or 1/8) then the person moves.
 The result shows even if people are tolerent (like happy to live with 30 - 40 % same type people) it creates 70-80 % segregation.
-It conludes tp **Micromotives are Not Equal to Macro-behavior**.
+It conludes to **Micromotives are Not Equal to Macro-behavior**.